 - The Axle

-If both the tires and the wheels have been properly checked, and the problem isn’t from that area, then it’s more likely the axle area.
-This is most likely to happen if your car was involved in an accident and the axle got bent or damaged.
-In this case, the vibrations increase as you drive faster, and still tend to be significant even when you’re driving slow.
+If both the tires and the wheels have been properly checked and the problem isn’t from that area, then it’s more likely the axle area.
+This is very likely to happen if your car was involved in an accident and the axle got bent or damaged.
+In this case, the vibrations increase as you drive faster and still be significant even when you’re driving slow.
 If this is the case, tow the vehicle to a certified mechanic – don’t drive.

 2).
 When Braking

 - Rotor discs

 If you notice that the vibrations only occur when you apply pressure to your brake pedal, this is a clear sign that the brake rotors are not in good shape.

 Normally, when you press the brake pedal, the brake pads clamp together and reduces the speed of the car.
 However, if for some reason they (rotor discs or brake pads) are not installed correctly or they are worn out unevenly, the calipers of the entire braking system tend to vibrate and this is felt through the steering wheel.

 Let your mechanic be the judge of that.

 The calipers too could cause this problem mostly in much older vehicles, followed by a burning smell.
 If for any reason the vibrations are caused as a result of a fault in the braking system, it’s very important that you stop driving the vehicle at once and tow it to a certified auto mechanic.

 Stay tuned to Carlysis for more auto knowledge.